edwinalban/README-Generator/README.md

 ## Tests

 This project can be tested by answering the prompts with different answers.
-You will then see that a new README file has been generated with based on the new answers.
+You will then see that a new README file has been generated based on the new answers.

 ## Questions